 - Make conversation about healthy food choices such as dinner, lunch, breakfast and snack options.

 The Nutrition in Schools Policy states that “any activities and programs within the school setting relating to or involving food and drink should promote healthy eating and good nutrition to students.”
-The policy requires that all school activities that involve the provision of food and drink to students should be consistent with the Fresh Tastes @ School strategy – this includes off site school activities such as excursions, camps and school functions.
+The policy requires that all school activities that involve the provision of food and drink to students should be consistent with the NSW Healthy School Canteen Strategy – this includes off site school activities such as excursions, camps and school functions.